 Time: 5 – 7 hrs

-North River Falls boasts a dramatic 32-metre (105-foot) drop — the highest waterfall in Nova Scotia!
-This difficult route requires a decent level of fitness.
-Be prepared for river crossings and route-finding.
-Most hikers will take full day to complete the 18-km round trip.
-If you’re up for a challenge, North River Falls is worth the trek!
+North River Falls boasts a dramatic 32-metre (105-foot) drop — the tallest waterfall in all of Nova Scotia!
+This difficult route requires a decent level of fitness, so be prepared for river crossings and route-finding.
+Most hikers will take a whole day to complete the 18-km out-and-back trip.
+If you want a challenge, North River Falls is worth the trek!

 Egypt Falls — Popular Cape Breton Waterfall